 The LaFerrari marks the first time Ferrari has used a hybrid system in a production road car.
 Derived from the KERS system used in Ferrari’s F1 cars, the hybrid drivetrain of the LaFerrari uses a 789 horsepower 6.3 litre V12 engine backed up by a 160 horsepower electric motor.
 That’s a combined total of 949 horsepower and 663 lb-ft of torque.
 The high torque levels provided by the electric motor at low rpms allowed Ferrari’s engineers to optimise the V12’s performance at higher revs.
 The result is a car which can hit 62 mph (100 km/h) in under three seconds and continue on to a 205 mph top speed.
 Continue reading ‘Ferrari LaFerrari’ »

-Italdesign Giugiaro surprised everyone at the 2013 Geneva Motor Show by showing up with a bizarre off-road supercar concept called the Parcour.
-The Parcour is a two-seater vehicle powered by a 5.2 litre Lamborghini V10 which channels 550 horsepower to all four wheels, allowing for a 0-62 mph (100km/h) time of just 3.6 seconds, and a top speed in the region of 200 mph.
+Italdesign Giugiaro surprised everyone at the 2013 Geneva Motor Show by showing up with this bizarre off-road supercar concept called the Parcour.
+The Parcour was a two-seater vehicle powered by a 5.2 litre Lamborghini V10 which channeled 550 horsepower to all four wheels, allowing for a 0-62 mph (100km/h) time of just 3.6 seconds, and a top speed in the region of 200 mph.

 Key to the Italdesign Giugiaro Parcour’s versatility and performance is a dial on the dashboard which is used to select the four different drive modes: Comfort, for a relaxed drive suited to city settings; Off-‐Road for off-‐road driving; Ice for winter conditions with poor road grip and lastly Sport, to unleash the full 550 horsepower.
 The electronic system adjusts the damping, ride height, and the engine setup.
 Continue reading ‘Italdesign Giugiaro Parcour Concept’ »

-At the 2013 Geneva Motor Show, Subaru took took the opportunity to reveal their latest concept car.
-Called the VIZIV, the concept is a next-generation crossover that represents the design direction Subaru will be following in the future.
+At the 2013 Geneva Motor Show, Subaru unveiled the VIZIV.
+A concept designed to preview a next-generation crossover that represents the design direction Subaru will be following in the future.
 The name “VIZIV” is derived from the phrase “Vision for Innovation”.

 In terms of style the Subaru VIZIV isn’t ground breaking, but it is quite a sharp looking concept nonetheless.
 It’s sporty yet rugged in appearance, and with just a single door on either side there’s very little to interrupt the car’s smooth lines.
 It also has quite a low roofline which accentuates its powerful appearance and gives it a coupe-like profile.
 Continue reading ‘Subaru VIZIV Concept’ »